akuklev/algebraic-theories/HOCC.md

 § The case of degeneracies
 --------------------------

 One type one often encounters is the type of number sequences containing only finite number of nonzero terms.
 For many practical applications one needs to have an upper bound on the number of nonzero entries, because it cannot be calculated in predictable time if unknown even in case of integer number sequences; in case of real number sequences it is not computable at all since the check an unknown decimal fraction represents a zero requires an infinite number of steps.
-So we need an inductive type `FiniteVec[\T : *, \zero : T][\size-bound : NatBound]` of sequences parametrized by the type `T` of its terms, marked `zero : T` element of that type and indexed over an upper bound to a number of non-zero terms.
+So we need an inductive type family `FiniteVec[\T : *, \zero : T] : NatBound → *` of sequences parametrized by the type `T` of its terms, marked `zero : T` element of that type and indexed over an upper bound to a number of non-zero terms.

 The index `size-bound` ist not just a natural number.
 We want `FiniteVec[T,0][n]` to be a subtype of `FiniteVec[T,0][m]` whenever `n < m` and we want trailing zeroes to be ignored, i.e. sequences `(x :: y :: z)` and `(x :: y :: z :: 0)` to be equal.